Is Jail Time Mandatory for a Second DUI in Michigan?

 While jail time is not strictly mandatory for a second DUI in Michigan, it is a likely outcome in most cases.
 The specific sentence you receive will depend on various factors, including the details of your case and the judge’s discretion.
 Understanding the potential consequences and seeking professional legal advice are crucial steps in navigating this challenging situation.

 If you’re facing a second DUI charge in Michigan, don’t try to handle this complex legal landscape alone.
 Contact the Law Office of D.G.
-Moore for a free case evaluation.
+Moore at 269-808-8007 for a free case evaluation.
 Our experienced criminal defense attorneys can help protect your rights and work towards the best possible outcome for your case.

 An image showing penalties for first, second, and third DUI offenses in Michigan